cyscale/cyscale.com/src/pages/blog/2021-02-09-how-the-largest-romanian-real-estate-portal-could-have-prevented-a-massive-cloud-data-breach.md

   - exposed bucket
   - GDPR
 ---
-The adoption of public cloud providers can bring many advantages to a business, but at the same time, cybersecurity threats can appear because of this usage.

-Allocating the required resources to address the security configurations and compliance of the cloud infrastructures is still a big challenge for many companies.

-Can cloud misconfigurations affect your company?
+### Can cloud misconfigurations affect your company?

 Yes, it can.
 In this case, Romania’s largest real estate portal has suffered a data breach due to a misconfiguration.
 Website Planet detected that the portal's AWS S3 buckets were publicly available without any protection, back in December 2020.
 As a result, more than 200,000 records were exposed.